theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bapi/look-up-bapis.md

+First, at least one connection manager must be assigned as explained in the previous chapters on the other source components.

 Double-click the icon to launch the editor.
 Click the binocular button to open up the search dialogue as shown below.